KDE/digikam-doc/asset_management/organize_find.rst

     :alt:
     :align: center

-    The digiKam Color Labels Can be Used to Group Items For Your Worflow Stages
+    The digiKam Color Labels Can be Used to Group Items For Your Workflow Stages

 When you import cataloged images from other sources having embedded tags already, digiKam will automatically create the trees for you, respectively insert it into the right place.
 Rearranging the hierarchy within the tree is no problem, you can do that easily by dragging and dropping a sub-tree to another place in the hierarchy.
 The changed tags will be updated as digiKam ripples down the branches.